advancedroboticsaws/angel/README.md

 <a href="#">BACK TO TOP</a>
 </p>

-### Camera Joint spinning test
+### Camera Joint control test

-<a name="camera-joint-spinning-step1"></a>
+<a name="camera-joint-control-step1"></a>

 #### Step 1 `Check hardware setup to control camera position`

+The recent version of Angel's camera joint consists of a motor-control module same as the one used to control wheels.
+(a motor **JGB37 3530B** + base driver **vnh5019**)
+Also, motor-control module must be connected to mega2560.

+**Cautions!!**
+We do not have `limit switch` on it, which is supposed to prevent angel's joint or housing damages from operators giving position commands that the joint cannot reach.

+So please check the folling list yourself again and again.

+Mark the following checklist yourself when you finish each setup.

+- [ ] Check your motor number.
+Make sure you installed the right one.
+- [ ] Motor control module are well connected.
+Each of them have correct wiring to their base driver.
+- [ ] Motor control module connects to mega2560 correctly.
+- [ ] **Please make sure Angel's camera is headed toward Z direction, that is, looks up toward the sky.**

+**Note: If you are have any doubt, not sure what you remember when you set up all the hardwares and wirings, please review system diagrams and double check before going to next step.**

-<a name="camera-joint-spinning-step2"></a>
+<a name="camera-joint-control-step2"></a>

-#### Step 2 `Uploading firmware to vnh5019 and control camera joint`
+#### Step 2 `Uploading firmware to camera joint driver vnh5019`

+Firmware for joint position control is placed in the following folder.

 ```
-/mcu_control/vnh5019_base/src
+/mcu_control/camera_joint_control/src
 ```

-* upload `vnh5019_base.ino` to camera joint driver
+* upload `vnh5019_camera_joint.ino` to camera joint driver
+	1. Open vnh5019_base.ino with Arduino IDE on your PC.
-	1. Look for line 8 and 9.
+	2. Look into line 8 and 9.
 Uncomment one of these two lines according to which rotating direction you are about to do the uploading.
-	2. Open vnh5019_base_test.ino with Arduino IDE on your PC.
 	3. Modify Arduino PWM Frequency in Arduino IDE.
 		Copy